ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 - Access controlled utility to update the `minTeleporterVersion`
 - Access controlled utility to pause/unpause interaction with specific Teleporter addresses.

-To integrate `TeleporterRegistryApp` with a dApp pass in the Teleporter registry address inside the constructor.
-For upgradeable contracts `TeleporterRegistryAppUpgradeable` can be inherited from, and the derived contract's `initializer` function should call either `__TeleporterRegistryApp_init` or `__TeleporterRegistryApp_init_unchained` An example dApp looks like:
+To integrate `TeleporterRegistryApp` with a dApp, pass in the Teleporter registry address inside the constructor.
+For upgradeable contracts `TeleporterRegistryAppUpgradeable` can be inherited, and the derived contract's `initializer` function should call either `__TeleporterRegistryApp_init` or `__TeleporterRegistryApp_init_unchained` An example dApp looks like:

 ```solidity
 // An example dApp that integrates with the Teleporter registry